Co-Cathedral of the Sacred Heart (Houston): 2008 to present

+Description

+Structure

-The building footprint is 27800 sqft occupying on a site of 37000 sqft.
-The co-cathedral seats 1,820 with room for an additional 200 temporary chairs.
+The footprint for the second Co-Cathedral of the Sacred Heart is 27800 sqft occupying on a site of 37000 sqft.
+It seats 1,820 with room for an additional 200 temporary chairs.
 The co-cathedral is designed in a simplified Italian Romanesque style with a cruciform shape.
-The exterior is clad in Indiana Limestone and the interior is accented with 30000 sqft of marble.
+The walls are clad in Indiana Limestone, with the interior surfaces accented with 30000 sqft of marble.

 The shallow dome over the crossing extends to a height of 117 ft over the 72 ft-tall nave.
-The exterior dome is clad in copper and capped by a gilded crucifix while the interior features an 8 ft occulus depicting the Holy Spirit in stained glass.
-The campanile is 140 ft high.
-One hundred and eight stained glass panels and windows, including those in the Clerestory, were designed and constructed in Florence, Italy by Mellini Art Glass and Mosaics.
+The exterior of the dome is clad in copper and capped by a gilded crucifix.
+The interior of the dome features an 8 ft occulus depicting the Holy Spirit in stained glass.
+The bell tower is 140 ft high.
+The co-cathedral has 108 stained glass panels and windows, including those in the clerestory.
+They were designed and constructed in Florence, Italy by Mellini Art Glass and Mosaics.

-Most Reverend Joseph A. Fiorenza oversaw construction of the new co-cathedral.

-The existence of the Sacred Heart Co-Cathedral does not affect the status of St. Mary's Cathedral Basilica in Galveston.
-Both the cathedral and co-cathedral will continue to serve the needs of the citizens of the archdiocese.

-On April 2, 2008, the New Co-Cathedral of the Sacred Heart open its doors with a dedication Mass, attended by Bishops and Cardinals from across the United States and around the world.
-The new Co-Cathedral was dedicated to the Sacred Heart of Jesus by Archbishop Daniel Cardinal DiNardo and Archbishop Emeritus Joseph A. Fiorenza.
-The final cost of the new Co-Cathedral of the Sacred Heart was US$49,000,000.
+Relics

+The main altar contains relics of the following saints: